Nordln/upsplusv5-battery-logger/README.md

-# UPSplus v5 Battery Logger V1.0
+# UPSplus v5 Battery Logger V1.1
-Author: Ed Watson (mail@edwilldesign.com)
+Original author: Ed Watson (mail@edwilldesign.com)
+Contributors: leandroalbero

-Logs uptime, battery voltage, device wattage and battery %remaining from the GeeekPi UPSv5 (EP-0136) board connected to a Raspberry Pi, and writes to a timestamped CSV file for optional graphing via Pandas/Matplotlib (if installed).
+Logs uptime, battery voltage, battery current, battery temperature, device wattage and battery %remaining from the GeeekPi UPSv5 (EP-0136) board connected to a Raspberry Pi, and writes to a timestamped CSV file for optional graphing via Pandas/Matplotlib (if installed).
 Built and tested on a Raspberry Pi4b 8gb running RaspiOS 2021-03-04 (Debian Buster) w/ UPSplusV5 FW Ver.3.

 Included are example graphs pngs, built from a 4-hour capture of running batteries down.